 They are durable, fogproof, and moisture-proof, and feature a special rubber coating that makes it easy to grip them sturdily.

-As an added bonus, they also have a special coating on the lenses that will make the viewing experience a little bit better in low light scenarios.
+As a bonus, they also have a special coating on the lenses that will make the viewing experience a little bit better in low light scenarios.
 Needless to say, this will be an especially valuable feature to have when you find yourself at a dark concert.

 The one issue that might hamper your experience pertains to the eyepieces.
 They come across very hard, which will make them uncomfortable during extended periods of use.